eclab/grains/808/README.md

 Each format has a different configuration.
 Yes, I know the pins in many of the configurations seem arbitrarily ordered.
 Believe me, there's a logic to it internally: it's got to be this way to work at all in some cases.

+### FORMAT_0
+In this format there is a single sample, SAMPLE_1.
+There are no options: the goal is to reduce noise as much as possible.
+Additionally, when Drum 1 is played, TRIGGER OUT is output.
+This allows you to line up other drums (like KICK) precisely, since Mozzi has some degree of latency.

+    POT 3                UNUSED
+    POT 2                UNUSED
+    POT 1                UNUSED
+    GATE OUT             TRIGGER 1
+    AUDIO IN             TRIGGER OUT
+    IN 3                 UNUSED
+    IN 2                 UNUSED
+    IN 1                 UNUSED

 ### FORMAT_1
 In this format there is a single sample, SAMPLE_1.
 You can change its pitch and start and end points with the pots.
+Additionally, when Drum 1 is played, TRIGGER OUT is output.
+This allows you to line up other drums (like KICK) precisely, since Mozzi has some degree of latency.

     POT 3       END 1      [If START > END, they are swapped]    [Set to MAN] POT 2       START 1    [If START > END, they are swapped]    [Set to MAN] POT 1       PITCH 1    [CENTER: Original Pitch] GATE OUT    UNUSED
-    AUDIO IN    UNUSED
+    AUDIO IN    TRIGGER OUT
     IN 3        TRIGGER 1
     IN 2        UNUSED
     IN 1        PITCH CV 1

+### FORMAT_1
+In this format there is a single sample, SAMPLE_1.
+You can change its pitch and start and end points with the pots.
+Additionally, when Drum 1 is played, TRIGGER OUT is output.
+This allows you to line up other drums (like KICK) precisely, since Mozzi has some degree of latency.

+    POT 3       END 1      [If START > END, they are swapped]    [Set to MAN] POT 2       START 1    [If START > END, they are swapped]    [Set to MAN] POT 1       PITCH 1    [CENTER: Original Pitch] GATE OUT    UNUSED
+    AUDIO IN    TRIGGER OUT
+    IN 3        TRIGGER 1
+    IN 2        UNUSED
+    IN 1        PITCH CV 1

 ### FORMAT_2
 There are two samples, SAMPLE_1 and SAMPLE_2.
 You can change the pitch of each one and the total volume with the pots  Set the volume such that when the two  samples play simultaneously you don't have pops or clipping.
+Additionally, when Drum 1 is played, TRIGGER OUT is output.
+This allows you to line up other drums (like KICK) precisely, since Mozzi has some degree of latency.

     POT 3       VOLUME
-    POT 2       PITCH 2    [CENTER: Original Pitch]    [Note GRAINS BUG ABOVE] POT 1       PITCH 1    [CENTER: Original Pitch]    [Note GRAINS BUG ABOVE] GATE OUT    UNUSED
+    POT 2       PITCH 2    [CENTER: Original Pitch]    [Note GRAINS BUG ABOVE] POT 1       PITCH 1    [CENTER: Original Pitch]    [Note GRAINS BUG ABOVE] GATE OUT    TRIGGER 1
-    AUDIO IN    TRIGGER 2
+    AUDIO IN    TRIGGER OUT
-    IN 3        TRIGGER 1
+    IN 3        TRIGGER 2
     IN 2        PITCH CV 2
     IN 1        PITCH CV 1